 Visual Communication Design with a Concentration in Visual Narrative

 Visual Narrative is an exciting, emerging field that touches on many disciplines, and brings together a synthesis of skill sets from graphic design, writing, interactive media, film, animation, graphic novels, and games.
-We approach these forms of explorations into visuals that tell stories.
+We approach these forms as explorations into visuals that tell stories.
 Students study forms such as story-telling, narrative architecture, and authorship.
 Publishing, on traditional as well as emerging platforms, is addressed as the production and distribution of authored works.
 Founded with the methodologies of design and sequential art, this major will embrace the digital innovations that are transforming all narratives - in books and games, on film and the web - into hybrid media.

 Graduates of the programme will have skills and knowledge to work as design professionals in visual communication design.

 Concentration in Information Design is qualified to work as information designers, either independently or within a design agency or other organization.
 Other possible job titles include visual journalist, data journalist and data analyst.
 The skills learned in the Major can be combined with other studies to qualify the student for a job in a related field, such as cartography, interaction design or service design.

 Concentration in Visual Narrative is original content creators, directors and authors, with all the tools of visual design.
 The focus on digital publishing for new devices means students will be able to publish eBooks and narrative apps.
 With courses from New Media, they might become a Narrative Designer for a video game or interactive company.
 Combined with courses in film or animation they might become a screenwriter, storyboard artist or content creator.
 They will be attractive candidates for production or publishing companies.
 Each student will emerge from the major with a polished portfolio, innovative narratives, and a unique, self-initiated body of work, preparing them to be the story-tellers of tomorrow.